-Cologne (or Koeln in German) is a great lively city, the 4th biggest in Germany, it is located very close to Belgium.
-I have visited it during my 30 days Eurail trip around Europe.
+(UPDATED JUNE 2017) Cologne (or Koeln in German) is a great lively city, the 4th biggest in Germany and is located very close to Belgium.
+I visited it during my 30-day Eurail trip around Europe.
 Check if it was worth the money here.

-After I arrived, I immdeiately had an impression it is a young city with many students, where things are happening on every corner!
+After I arrived, I immediately got the impression it was a vibrant, youthful city with many students, where things are happening on every corner!

-If you will open a regular tourist To-Do guide of Cologne you will only find some typical things to do in the city.
-For example, Cologne Cathedral, The cathedral and other popular attractions are great, no doubts!
+If you open a regular tourist To-Do guide of Cologne you will only find some typical things to do in the city that everyone else does.

-But the point of this post is to give you a glimpse of the different side of the city.
+But the point of this post is to give you a glimpse into a different side of the city.
 The side that you would probably not discover by yourself with any city guide book.

-If you don’t want to pass by some very peculiar spots in the city and not even notice them, read on, you will find description of some funny details in this post!
+If you don’t want to miss out on some very unique spots in the city, read on and you will find a description of some funny details in this post.

 Here is your regular city hall, with statues on the wall, nothing special.
 What could go wrong, right?

 But wait, look at the underlined statue!
-Do you see hmm… someone’s back part?
+Do you see hmm… someone’s back side?
 It seems that it was the architect’s cruel joke that was not noticed at first.
-The statue belongs to someone, who probably was not loved much by the public, as no one ever said anything.
+The statue its of someone who was probably not loved very much by the public, as no one ever said anything about it.

 2. Brusseler Platz street art

-Brussels square is a great great neighborhood that you absolutely have to check out!
-In my opinion, it is much better than the touristic center in terms of restaurants.
-Walking around there and noticing some guys drinking coffee on the balcony…
+Brussels Square is a great, great neighborhood that you absolutely have to check out!
+In my opinion, it is much better than the touristy center in terms of restaurants.
+Walking around there and you’ll some guys drinking coffee on a balcony…

 No, you are not crazy, it is also a statue!
-I specially left the name of the street so that you can easily find it.
+I specially lnoted the name of the street so that you can easily find it.

 3. The golden winged car